-NCCASA is offering a paid summer internship through the Z. Smith Reynolds Foundation to assist with the 2017 Young Advocates Institute.
-A full description of “must-haves” for student eligibility can be found at http://www.zsr.org/grants-programs/non-profit-internship-program.
-To learn more about the Young Advocates Institute Special Project’s Internship, click here to view the internship directory and instructions on how to access the application.
-The application […]
+NCCASA is offering a paid summer internship through the Z. Smith Reynolds Foundation to assist with the 2018 Young Advocates Institute.
+A full description of “must-have’s” for student eligibility and application instructions can be found at https://www.zsr.org/grants-programs/non-profit-internship-program.
+The application deadline is February 12, 2018 at 12PM.

 NCCASA, in partnership with the North Carolina Coalition Against Domestic Violence (NCCADV) and the Student Planning Committee are excited to announce that registration is now open for the FREE 2018 SV/IPV Campus Student Advocates Summit, known as NC WAVE!
 The NC WAVE (Working Against Violence for Everyone) Summit will be a chance for students and strong non-student […]